flythings/python/docs/ActionModule.md

 	- **ActionDataTypes.NUMBER**: The callback will receive a number from the server when the action is triggered.
 	- **ActionDataTypes.TEXT**: The callback will receive a string from the server when the action is triggered.
 	- **ActionDataTypes.ARRAY**: The callback will receive a string array from the server when the action is triggered.
+	- **ActionDataTypes.DATE**: The callback will receive a string date from the server when the action is triggered.
+	- **ActionDataTypes.SELECTOR**: The callback will receive a string value with the selected option value from the server when the action is triggered.
+	- **ActionDataTypes.JSON**: The callback will receive a string json from the server when the action is triggered.
+	- **ActionDataTypes.LIVE**: The callback will receive a string with the seriesId from the server when the action is triggered.

 ## Module Methods

 - <a name="register_action"></a>**registerAction**(String name, Function callback, String foi, ActionDataTypes parameterType, String alias)